szutinglin/Neurite-Measurement-for-the-Whole-Image/README.md

 	a.
 Otsu[4] thresholding is applied to the DAPI channel, and the result is converted to a mask.
 	b.
 The DAPI mask is multiplied with the normalized neuron mask to romeve non-neuron cells.
 	c.
 The individual nucleus is identified by StarDist[5].
 5. The total cell number is counted, and the average neurite area per cell is calculated.
 6. All measurements are saved in a collection table.
 7. A composite image is generated to visualize the results: raw neurons in white, segmented nucleus in the glasbey on dark channel, and neurites in red.
-8. Both the composite image and measurement result are saved in the same output file.

-# Description
-1. This is a batch IJM script.
-2. The demo image contains two channels: SH-SY5Y cells (green) and DAPI (blue).
-3. The script begins by splitting the channels and renaming them accordingly.
-3.1.
-Neurite Measurement
-a.
-Then creating neuron mask by using the RenyiEntropy[3] thresholding method.
-b.
-The neuron mask is duplicated, and local thickness is applied to approximate the soma mask.
-c.
-The neuron mask is skeletonized, and the soma mask is subtracted to isolate the neurites.
-d.
-The total length of the neurites is measured.
-3.2.
-Cell Count
-a.
-Otsu[4] thresholding is applied to the DAPI channel, and the result is converted to a mask.
-b.
-The DAPI mask is multiplied with the normalized neuron mask to romeve non-neuron cells.
-c.
-The individual nucleus is identified by StarDist[5].
-5. The total cell number is counted, and the average neurite area per cell is calculated.
-6. All measurements are saved in a collection table.
-7. A composite image is generated to visualize the results: raw neurons in white, segmented nucleus in the glasbey on dark channel, and neurites in red.